risk/r-pipeline/README.md

 - 🧪 **Well Tested** — Comprehensive test coverage with modular architecture

-## ⚙️ Error Handling Philosophy
+## ⚙️ Error Handling Design

-r-pipeline does not use throw for error handling.
+r-pipeline does not use `throw` for error handling.
 Instead, errors are treated as values and passed through the pipeline just like any other data.
 This ensures deterministic, composable behavior and keeps control flow fully explicit.

-Throwing an error represents a deliberate choice to exit the pipeline and delegate the exception to the outer world.
+Throwing an error represents a deliberate choice to exit the pipeline
+and delegate the exception to the outer world.

-This design is realized through r-pipeline itself, enabling predictable data flow, functional-style composition, and resilient async orchestration.
+This design is realized through r-pipeline itself,
+enabling predictable data flow, functional-style composition,
+and resilient async orchestration.

 ## Installation